raganwald-deprecated/homoiconic/2009-10-20/high_anxiety.md

 I went out and bought a book on Go, a book for beginners.
 I read it cover to cover and I was still blind.

 I didn't try playing Go again for years after that.
 The next time I can remember even talking about Go was with someone I intensely disliked, a person with absolutely no moral centre and a strong interest in being the alpha male of his social group.
 He made it perfectly clear that he thought he was a good Go player, and invited me to play with him.
 I found a way to sidle out of that, I had no interest in submitting to him in that manner.
-Read that line and again you understand a great deal.
+Read that line and again you understand a great deal about the baggage I was dragging up to the board.

 There was one more chapter in my interest in Go a few years back.
 Another person I liked wanted to learn to play so I decided I would learn as well.
 This time I bought a computer game that promised some instruction.
 I tried playing along, but there were difficulties with my relationship with my friend and I quickly lost interest.